snotlingorc/catalog/README.md

 - dbfund/image.php - figure out why this cannot be in the same format as the other DB calls
 - Multi Image support - Ability to select primary image - perhaps rotate the various images
 - Additional image types.
 Currently on png, gif and jpg are valid.  webp is pretty common.
-- Image from url - Need to move this to a function and add in some better error checking
+- Image from url - Need to move this to a function and add in some better error checking and gracefully error out if invalid type
-- User signup/login - Do we need this?
+- User signup/login - Do we need this? (google login/Oauth support?)
 - Owner adminstration? allow multiple owners to a single item (instead of duplicate items) - perhaps users as owners?
 - Rating System??